How to redesign life during COVID

 Also, weigh up the risks altogether vs the necessity of travel, and try to minimize the risk of putting yourself out to the infection as much as you can.
 And also protect others by taking all precautions.

-If you are not prepared to comply with the basic rules of wearing a face mask protecting yourself and others, as requested by your local authorities, then please do not to travel.
-It’s easy, you can opt to stay home and stay safe until all restrictions are lifted.
+If you are not prepared to comply with the basic rules of wearing a face mask protecting yourself and others, as requested by your local authorities, then please do not travel.
+It’s easy, and you can opt to stay home and stay safe until all restrictions are lifted.